rhalbersma/dctl/README.md

       make -j10
       ctest -j10 -E "walk|search"

-The test-suite runner follows the [UNIX rule of silence](http://www.linfo.org/rule_of_silence.html): if you do not see any errors, the tests succeeded.
+If you do not see any errors, the tests succeeded.
 Congratulations: your system supports the DCTL, and you are now ready to start coding!

 * **NOTE**: your application is completely independent of the test-suite.
 Building and running the test-suite is a sufficient but not a necessary step in order to use the DCTL headers with your own application.